Z3NTL3/ProxyBeast/README.md

     | Windows 10+      | [Installer]()       | Windows installer |
     | Linux   | [File]()        | Executable |
     | MacOS   | [File]()        | Executable |

+    > We are in BETA, meaning that these above table wont work.
+See Github releases page.

     #### Build from scratch